Deborah Adeyanju, CFA, Associate Planner & Impact Strategist

 Before you invest, review track records for any funds, projects, or institutions you’re considering investing in.
 You want to be sure they have clearly stated goals, quantifiable targets, and are measuring and communicating progress toward/performance against them.

 Let’s certainly salute and publicly celebrate all things female during this Women’s History Month.
 But in addition to fêting women, let’s also fund them!

 1. Grameen Bank, "The overall output of development is greater when loans are given to women...as women are more likely to use their earnings to improve their living situations and to educate their children.”

 2. Harvard Business Review, "Women-Led Startups Received Just 2.3% of VC Funding in 2020," February 25, 2021.

 3. Fortune, "The number of Black female founders who have raised more than $1 million has nearly tripled since 2018," December 2, 2020.

 4. A Morningstar study of more than 11,000 firms’ investment performance from 2003-2017 “funds managed by teams of men or teams of women tended to outperform solo male managers in both equities and fixed income.”

-If you want to learn more about our approach to gender-lens investing, including how it might fit with your long-term wealth-building goals, contact us here.
+If you want to learn more about our approach to gender-lens investing, including how it might fit with your long-term wealth-building goals, email us at email@example.com.